-The Business Council is encouraging the federal government and all state and territory governments to promote the code across Australia, including requiring their own agencies to sign up to the code.
+The Business Council is encouraging the federal government and all state and territory governments to promote the code across Australia, including requiring their own agencies to sign on.

 The Business Council worked with the Victorian Government during the development of the code to adopt a single, voluntary and national approach.
 We look forward to continuing to work with all of Australia’s governments to improve payment practices across the economy into the future.

-Signatories to the code are, first and foremost, committing to pay small business suppliers within 30 days of receipt of a correct invoice or receipt of a correct product from the supplier (whichever is the later).
-Payment terms such as ‘30 days from the end of the month of receipt of invoice’ or ‘payment within a 45 day period’ are not consistent with this commitment.
+Signatories to the code are, first and foremost, committing to pay small business suppliers within 30 days of receipt of a correct invoice.
+Payment terms such as ‘30 days from the end of the month of receipt of invoice’ or ‘payment within a 45-day period’ are not consistent with this commitment.

-The application of the exemption for ‘mutually agreed terms’ should be consistent with the recommendation on page 14 of the Australian Small Business and Family Enterprise Ombudsman’s 2017 report on payment times and practices (i.e. “longer terms could be agreed providing not grossly unfair to one party”).
+‘Mutually agreed terms’ reflect an arrangement where both parties agree it is in their mutual interest to apply payment terms longer than 30 days.
+Mutually agreed terms should be consistent with the Australian Small Business and Family Enterprise Ombudsman’s position that “longer terms could be agreed providing not grossly unfair to one party”.

 The Business Council supports the establishment of a small business register, as recommended by the Australian Small Business and Family Enterprise Ombudsman.
 A register will make it easier for signatories to verify the small business status of suppliers, for example, by reference to their ABN.